 If your single sign-on tool needs additional details, refer to the other on-screen items in this section.

-Enable Just-in-Time (JIT) Provisioning to allow IT administrators to determine if Malwarebytes automatically creates a user account when a new user attempts to log in.
-If the new user's role is specified in the SAML Assertion, that role is assigned to the user within Malwarebytes.
+Enable Just-in-Time (JIT) Provisioning to allow IT administrators to determine if Nebula automatically creates a user account when a new user attempts to log in.
+If the new user's role is specified in the SAML Assertion, that role is assigned to the user within Nebula.

 - email: Required.